 LUC is part of Leiden University and the Faculty of Governance and Global Affairs.
-The Executive Board of Leiden University consist of a President, Rector Magnificus and Vice-President.
+The Executive Board1 of Leiden University consist of a President, Rector Magnificus and Vice-President.

-Executive Board of Leiden University 2023-2024 Prof. dr. Annetje Ottow President Prof. dr. ir. drs.
-Hester Bijl Rector Magnificus Drs.
+Executive Board of Leiden University

+Prof. dr. Annetje Ottow President

+Prof. dr. ir. drs.
+Hester Bijl Rector Magnificus

+Drs.
 Martijn Ridderbos Vice-President

 Students and staff of Leiden University are represented in the University Council, which has advisory powers and right of approval on a wide range of matters.
 There are eight student members from across the University; student member elections take place each year.

 The Faculty of Governance and Global Affairs is one of the seven Faculties of Leiden University.
 Faculties are headed by a Board consisting of a Dean, a Vice-Dean (for educational affairs), a Director of Operational Management, and a Student Member (assessor).

-Faculty Board of the Faculty of Governance and Global Affairs 2023-2024 Prof. dr. mr. Erwin Muller Dean Prof. dr. Koen Caminada Vice Dean and Director of Education Dr. Niels Laurens Director of Operational Management Ms Sterre Burmeister Assessor (student-member)
+Faculty Board of the Faculty of Governance and Global Affairs Prof. dr. Koen Caminada Interim Dean Dr. Maarja Beerkens Vice Dean and Director of Education Dr. Niels Laurens Director of Operational Management Ms Sterre Burmeister Assessor (student-member)